KevinPHughes/worlde/README.md

-# worlde
+# Worlde

-Implementation of the game Wordle
+This is a copy of the game Wordle, built using create-react-app to get started